Vickyvackydev/Shoppy-web/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Overview

+A crud App generated with Nextjs, typescript and tailwind css.

+-Data Fetching: All data are being fetched from localstorage.

+-Image Hosting: Due to the asynchronous data state, images were needed to be hosted in a cloud stage, to get url of the images for it to be displayed on the browser.

+-Custom Hook: Data are being fetched from localstorage with a custom hook created to fetche data with rewriting a useEffect state.

+-CRUD FUNCTIONs: Add products, Edit products, Delete products, and product listings to display all products on the web page.

+-Dynamic routes: Product details are viewed in another page, with a dynamic route, so as searching for a product by it name.

+## Design Decision

+This project was built any figma, base on experience building web apps, this site was generated.

+## Optimization

+Custom hook to render data faster to all pages.

+## SEO

+Nextjs comes with it's own seo management, making it fast an easy to search online, seo was handled in with Nextjs meta data in the layout component.

+## Bugs

+Data might not reload on time due to data being fetched from localstorage.
+Cloudinary tend to conflict images uploaded but doesn.t happen always.
+For that a button to reload products was added.

+## Note

+When you are updating an item, kindly change the item image for better experience, for it is made necessary than other fields on the ui.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: